healyshane/Project_IRIS/README.md

 Sir Ronald Fisher was a British statistician and geneticist.
 He helped create the foundation for modern statistical science and in 1936 he introduced the Iris flower data set as an example of discriminant analysis<sup>[3](#myfootnote3)</sup>.
 Fisher used linear discriminant analysis to classify Iris class based on four features.

+### Linear Discriminant Analysis
 Linear discriminant analysis is a method used in statistics, pattern recognition and machine learning.
 The function is to find a linear combination of features that characterizes or separates two or more classes of objects.
 The resulting combination may be used to classify the objects<sup>[4](#myfootnote4)</sup>.
 Linear discriminant analysis focuses on maximizing the seperatibility among known categories.
 This is achieved by projecting the data onto a new axis / plane and maximizing the distance between category means and minimizing the variation within each category<sup>[5](#myfootnote5)</sup>.

 ## Visualisation of Iris Data Set
 ### Scatter Plots
-[Irisscatter.py](https://github.com/healyshane/Project_IRIS/blob/master/irisscatter.py) imports the Iris data set and splits the data of features in lists.
-These lists are shown in a scatter plot.
+To generate scatter plot for the Iris data set, [iris_scatter.py](https://github.com/healyshane/Project_IRIS/blob/master/iris_scatter.py) was written.
+Empty

 Overlapping of features for the different classes is evident.

 <img height="500" src=https://github.com/healyshane/Project_IRIS/blob/master/Graphs/Scatter%20Plot%20of%20Iris%20Species.png/>